YogaX 200-Hour Yoga Teacher Training with Healthcare Setting Emphasis

 • “I learned that a yoga teacher needs to be aware of visible and invisible disabilities and sensitivities of students. … A yoga teacher needs to be aware of her/his/their own cultural biases and forms of discrimination … A yoga teacher needs to be educated on racial justice/injustice.”

-Total Tuition Cost $3,500
+Total Registration Cost $3,500

-Tuition can be paid in two installments of $1,750.
+Registration can be paid in two installments of $1,750.
 The first payment is due upon approved application (and reserves your spot); the second payment is due by the starting date of the second 100hr term.
 For YogaX payment procedures and refund policies, click here.